emilija-lazarevic/API-Test-Automation-Assessment/test-scenarios/test-scenarios.md

-Scenario: Unsuccessful registration without an email Given the user doesn't enter an email address
+Scenario: Unsuccessful registration without an email Given the user leaves the email field empty
 And enters a password
 Then the API returns status code 400
 And 'Missing email or username' error message